swang8/assembly/README.md

 nano run_canu.bsub
 ```

-Copy and paste the following to the file:
+Copy and paste the following to the file `run_canu.bsub`, then save it:
 <pre>
 #BSUB -L /bin/bash
 #BSUB -J canu_run